miket7f/miket7f.github.io/pages/E Fundamentals.md

 ### Activity 2 - Electromagnetism
 1. What is the correlation between the current flowing in a wire and magnetic fields?
 What is the direction of the field lines?
 2. What is the unit of the magnetic field strength?
 3. Let's assume we have a current flowing through a wire and a strong magnetic field around the wire.
-What happens if we turn off the current flow?
+What happens if we turn off the power supply?
 What happens if we activate it again?

 **Solution
 1. If current is flowing through a wire (i.e. moving charges), a concentric magnetic field is created around the wire.
 The magnetic field strength decreases with increased distance to the wire.
 We can determine the direction of the field lines by using the right-hand rule.
 By gripping the wire and aligning the thumb in the direction of conventional current flow, the other fingers will show the direction of the field lines.
 2. Tesla.
-3.
+3. The magnetic field resists changes in current.
+In case we turn off the power supply, the magnetic field releases its stored energy and creates the pushing force that keeps the electrons flowing.
+This process continues until no stored energy is left.
+If we activate the power supply again, the wire must build up the electric field, requiring energy.
+Consequently, the current flow at the beginning isn't maximum, as the magnetic field initially resists the current.

 ### Activity 3 - Component
 1. What is the component that is used in electronic circuits and takes advantage of electromagnetic induction?
 Draw its circuit symbol.
 How does this component achieve high inductance values?